Jarr0t/Jarr0t/README.md

 # Hello there ✋

-## I'm beginner 21 y.o.
+## I'm 22 y.o.
 Machine Learning & Deep Learning Engineer 💻

 ## Specialize in these languages/technologies 🛠️